 Find the WHS/OH&S authority in your state or territory, including the acts, regulators and codes of practice.

-WHS laws can affect businesses differently depending on which industries they operate in.
+The industry you operate in can also affect the WHS laws which affect you.
 For example, a mining company has WHS requirements that are irrelevant to a florist.
 Read our Industry research for industry specific information and requirements within the workplace.

 What to do...